-Vampire Veins Insta-Worms work through the magic of polymers.
-Although Worm Goo starts as a liquid, through polymerization (the formation of polymers) the goo becomes a solid and looks just like a worm.
+Vampire Veins String Slime works through the magic of polymers.
+Although String Slime starts as a liquid, through polymerization (the formation of polymers), the liquid becomes a solid and looks just like a string.
 Vampire Veins also feature a special dye that reacts to both regular and ultraviolet light in different ways.

 Young scientists will explore the science of building polymers by cross-linking long chains of molecules while also learning about the amazing dyes that are contained.